Jeffery D. Lewis, M.D.

 Dr. Jeffery Lewis, an Atlanta native, has been practicing gastroenterology in Atlanta since 1996.
 He has been with GI Care for Kids since its inception in 1999.
 He received his undergraduate degree from Emory and graduated from Wake Forest University Medical School in 1989.
 He returned to Atlanta to do his pediatric residency at Emory.
 From 1992-1995 he was a fellow in gastroenterology at Harvard Medical School while training at Children's Hospital of Boston and the Massachusetts General Hospital, two of the highest rated teaching hospitals in the world.
 In order to further enhance his research and clinical skills, he stayed an additional year as a faculty member at Harvard before moving with his wife and children to Atlanta.

 Dr. Lewis has a special interest in a variety of pediatric gastrointestinal disorders.
-He has participated in close to 30 clinical studies at GI Care for Kids since 2000.
-Some of the projects have examined new treatments for celiac disease, Crohn's disease and ulcerative colitis as well as Hepatitis B, acid reflux, and even autism.
+He has participated in over 40 clinical studies at GI Care for Kids since 2000.
+Some of the projects have examined new treatments for celiac disease, eosinophilic esophagitis, Crohn’s disease and ulcerative colitis and even autism.
 One of his earliest clinical studies was examining the role of secretin in children with autism.
-In fact, he recently co-founded a clinic at the Marcus Center for Children with autism and GI disease.

-He has been the Director of Research at GI Care for Kids since 2007.
-In the past, he has received private and National Institutes of Health funding for his research work and has presented his findings at national conferences, as well as having them published in prestigious medical journals.
-In 2015 he was awarded a grant to study fecal transplant in children with recurrent Clostridium Difficile Infection (C. diff.) and he is collaborating with scientists at Georgia Tech to better understand this highly effective therapy.
+He has been the director of research at GI Care for Kids since 2007.
+In the past, he has received private and National Institutes of Health funding for his research work and his findings have been presented at national conferences and published in high quality medical journals.
+In 2015 he was awarded a grant to study fecal transplant in children with recurrent Clostridium difficile infection (C. diff.) and he is collaborating with scientists at Georgia Tech to better understand this highly effective therapy.
+To date, he has performed over 40 fecal transplants for children with recurring C difficile with success rates of close to 90%.

 He is a founding member of the only chapter of R.O.C.K. - Raising Our Celiac Kids, in Georgia.
 This is a local chapter of a national support group for families affected by celiac disease, an immunologic intolerance to wheat.
-In May 2008, Dr. Lewis and parents in the R.O.C.K. group organized a 3-day family camp for over a hundred people at Camp Twin Lakes.
-The camp, Camp WeeKanEatit!!, is now a kids-only summer camp scheduled next for June 28 – July 3, 2015 in Warm Springs, Ga.
-Family camp may be starting back soon!
+In May 2008, Dr. Lewis and parents in the ROCK group organized a 3-day family camp for over a hundred people at Camp Twin Lakes.
+The camp, Camp WeeKanEatit!! is one of the Camp Twin Lakes supported camps and is a week long, kids-only summer camp scheduled next for May 26 through June 1st 2018 at Camp Dream in Warm Springs, Ga.
+Check it out at glutenfreecamp.org